elekind/readerX/README.md

 # readerX
 Locally hosted reader-mode Flask app with templates for news-sites.
+Removes ads, cross-links, video thumbnails to clean up page.

 Currently has templates for -